-The Kellogg Health Scholars Program invites you to learn about our unique program to develop future leaders committed to achieving health equity and eliminating health disparities.
-Our two-year postdoctoral fellowship program invites applicants to join a growing cadre of leaders skilled in research on the social determinants of health, academic-community partnering, community-based participatory research, and application of research to strengthen advocacy and achieve policy change.
+The Kellogg Health Scholars Program developed future leaders committed to achieving health equity and eliminating health disparities.
+Our two-year postdoctoral fellowship program trained a cadre of leaders skilled in research on the social determinants of health, academic-community partnering, community-based participatory research, and application of research to strengthen advocacy and achieve policy change.
 Browse our pages to learn about our Community Track, our Multidisciplinary Track, our alumni and our eight training sites.
-Contact us for further information.
 More about us

 Meet Kellogg Health Scholars Program alumna, Gina Evans, PhD...Dr.
 Gina L. Evans is an Assistant Professorship (tenure-track) at the Baylor College of Medicine's Chronic Disease Prevention and Control Research Center.
 She holds a Doctoral degree in Counseling Psychology from Ball State University in Muncie, Indiana.
 Upon completion of her degree she became a Kellogg Health Scholars (KHS) fellow.
 Her primary reasons for becoming a KHS were to challenge and change the way we currently conduct health disparities research with and in minority communities.
 Read More